Pantayo (album)

-Pantayo is the debut album by Toronto-based kulintang quintet Pantayo, released on May 8, 2020, on Toronto label Telephone Explosion.
+Pantayo is the debut album by Canadian kulintang quintet Pantayo, released on May 8, 2020, on Toronto label Telephone Explosion.
 It was produced by alaska B of Yamantaka // Sonic Titan.
 The album was one of ten nominated for the 2020 Polaris Music Prize.

 Style

 Pantayo combines the kulintang music of the South Philippines with "western" genres such as synth-pop, hip-hop, R&B, trip hop, and punk.

 There is large diversity between the musical styles showcased on Pantayo.
 "Heto Na" (Tagalog for "here we go") was inspired by the Original Pilipino Music scene of the 1970s.
 "V V V (They Lie)" has a composition that the band compared to bubble tea.
 "Taranta" (whose name, according to Kat Estacio, “means to panic or to feel frantic, as a mindless response") features a rap-like vocal track, while "Bahala Na" (Tagalog for "it's up to you") more relaxed, being compared to lovers rock.